How to enable Two-factor authentication (2FA) for the CubeBackup console login.

 [Web] ...
 TwoFactorAuthEnabled = true ...

-Restart the CubeBackup service so the changes will take effect.
+Restart the CubeBackup service using the following command.

 sudo /opt/cubebackup/bin/cbsrv restart